 So thrive, I pray, but do not envy the divine Aeneid.
 Follow well back.
 Always adore her traces.
 If any envy clouds you, it will fade; When I am gone, due honor will be paid.
 (Thebaid 12.816-819, Charles Stanley Ross, trans.)

 The scene in Purgatorio 21 is a Dantean tour de force: a scene of recognition between two great poets who did not know each other on earth.
 Throughout Purgatorio 21, until the canto’s concluding scene, neither Roman poet knows who the other is.
-In Dante’s invention, his Stazio, newly freed from purgation, explains that he is a Roman and a poet and that he drew his poetic nourishment from the Aeneid, a text he calls his “mamma” and his “nutrice” (nurse).
+In Dante’s invention, his Stazio, newly freed from purgation, explains that he is a Roman and a poet and that he drew his poetic nourishment from the Aeneid, a text he calls his “mamma” and his “nutrice” (mother and nurse).
 We have to picture the scene: Stazio is conversing with two unknowns, explaining his identity, an explanation that in his view requires information about his love and admiration for the Aeneid and for its author.

-Stazio now adds that to have lived while Vergil was alive he would gladly spend another year in Purgatory, a truly extraordinary and theologically implausible claim to come from a soul now freed from purgation and bound for heaven:
+Stazio now adds that to have lived while Vergil was alive he would gladly spend another year in Purgatory, a truly extraordinary and theologically implausible claim to come from a soul just now freed from purgation and bound for heaven:

 de l’Eneida dico, la qual mamma fummi e fummi nutrice poetando: sanz’essa non fermai peso di dramma.
 E per esser vivuto di là quando visse Virgilio, assentirei un sole più che non deggio al mio uscir di bando.
 (Purg.
 21.97-102)